×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered...

 "One way to find a place to live in Greece is to search online for rental listings.
 Websites such as Nestpick, Airbnb, and HomeAway offer a variety of rental options in Greece.
 Additionally, you can search for local real estate agents who specialize in rentals in the area you are interested in.
 You can also look for classified ads in local newspapers or online forums.
-Finally, you can ask friends and family who live in Greece for recommendations," said a member in Greece.
+Finally, you can ask friends and family who live in Greece for recommendations," wrote a member who made the move to Greece.

 Get Quote